Board Responsibility & Liability

 4,200 emails.
 (Symantec)

-percent of cybercriminal groups used spear-phishing as the primary
+- 65% of cybercriminal groups used spear-phishing as the primary

 infection vector.
 (Symantec)